poshaughnessy/christmascard2015/README.md

 `npm start`

+## Improvements

+The fade and crawl animations should really be keyframe animations in CSS - that would be easier and they would perform better than being powered by JavaScript.
+I ended up using mo.js for all the animations basically because that's what I started with for the pebble {code} logo animation and it kind of took over as I kept going.

 ## Credits

 Loosely based on the [Star Wars opening crawl](http://codepen.io/TimPietrusky/pen/eHGfj) by [Tim Pietrusky](http://codepen.io/TimPietrusky).

+Starfield background based on [codepen.io/WillemCrnlssn](http://codepen.io/WillemCrnlssn/pen/JgFGs) by [WillemCrnlssn](http://codepen.io/WillemCrnlssn).

 Restart icon by [Icons8](https://thenounproject.com/Icons8) - public domain.